Khamsa of Nizami (British Library, Or. 12208): Text

 The collection of five works by Nizami or Nizami is a classic of Persian poetry of which many luxury illuminated manuscript versions have been made; in particular this manuscript should not be confused with British Library, Or.
 2265, a Persian manuscript of 1539–43 which is even better known.
 The poems are in masnavi rhyming couplets.
 The first poem is a collection of moral discourses illustrated by stories or parables drawn mostly from the lives of historical figures, while the remaining four poems are romances, including many stories found in Persian tradition and earlier works such as the Shahnameh of Ferdowsi.
 Akbar had already commissioned a smaller manuscript of the Khamsa, which was made in 1585–90.

 The text was written by ʻAbd al-Rahīm ʻAnbarīn-qalām, not to be confused with Abdul Rahim Khan-I-Khana, Akbar's minister and translator from Persian, between 12 October 1593 and 14 December 1595, as inscriptions record.

+Nizami’s Khamsa contains five poems: